MithrilJS/mithril.js/README.md

 npm install mithril --save
 ```

-The ["Getting started" guide](https://mithril.js.org/#getting-started) is a good place to start learning how to use mithril.
+The ["Getting started" guide](https://mithril.js.org/#getting-started) is a good place to start learning how to use Mithril.js.

 TypeScript type definitions are available from DefinitelyTyped.
 They can be installed with: